Jose01000111/Docker-Based-Splunk-SOC-Lab-/README.md

 ## 🐳 Pulling and Running the Splunk Container

 I pulled the Splunk image and ran it in a container.
-It felt powerful seeing the GUI open in my browser.
-Containers are really lightweight compared to spinning up full VMs for each SOC tool.
+It felt amazing getting some movement & just seeing the container spin up was super satisfying.
+Containers are really lightweight compared to spinning up full VMs for each tool.

 <img width="788" height="285" alt="bTPwD9C" src="https://github.com/user-attachments/assets/26d6bf43-b9d4-463a-8254-3aaf0662212e" />